websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :lines: 1-27
 ```

 The JSP contains one input field to accept the minimum quantity for the Order Rule.
 It is retrieved through the display context and evaluated inside the custom Order Rule.
 The display context uses the utility class and fetches the field using the `minimum-quantity` name from the type settings configuration.
-The `getMinimumQuantity()` method retrieves the existing value, if any.
+The `getMinimumQuantity()` method retrieves the existing value if any.

 ## Conclusion

 Congratulations!
-You now know the basics for implementing the `COREntryType` interface, and have added a new Order Rule to Liferay Commerce.
+You now know the basics for implementing the `COREntryType` interface and have added a new Order Rule to Liferay Commerce.